oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 Job launch
 ----------

 For PASSIVE jobs, the mechanism is similar to the INTERACTIVE_ one, except for the shell launched from the frontal node.

 The job is finished when the user command ends.
 Then oarexec return its exit value (what errors occured) on the Almighty_ via the SERVER_PORT_ if DETACH_JOB_FROM_SERVER_ was set to 1 otherwise it returns directly.

 CPUSET
 ------

 If the "--force_cpuset_name" option of the oarsub_ command is not defined then OAR will use job identifier.
-The CPUSET name effectly created on each nodes is composed as "user_cpusetname".
+The CPUSET name is effectively created on each nodes is composed as "user_cpusetname".

 So if a user specifies "--force_cpuset_name" option, he will not be able to disturb other users.